-11 ARIES Recovery Algorithm
+13 ARIES Recovery Algorithm

-We've covered a lot of background information on how the database writes to its log and how it aborts transactions when it is running normally.
-Now let's finally get into the reason for all this logging - recovering from failures.
 When a database crashes, the only things it has access to are the logs that made it to disk and the data pages on disk.
 From this information, it should restore itself so that all committed transactions' operations have persisted (durability) and all transactions that didn't finish before the crash are properly undone (atomicity).
 The recovery algorithm consists of 3 phases that execute in the following order:

 - 1. Analysis Phase: reconstructs the Xact Table and the DPT - 2.
-Redo Phase: repeats operations to ensure durability - 3.
-Undo Phase: undoes operations from transactions that were running during the crash to ensure atomicity
+Redo Phase: repeats operations to ensure durability

+3. Undo Phase: undoes operations from transactions that were running during the crash to ensure atomicity